Can Omega-3 Lower Blood Sugar?

 Once the levels go over these values, the body goes into a state known as hyperglycemia.
 While the occasional case of hyperglycemia is not harmful and is nothing to worry about, sustained or frequent hyperglycemia is a cause for alarm.
 It can result in damage to multiple parts of the body, including the vascular system, the brain, the kidneys, the eyes, and the nervous system.

 One of the most effective ways to prevent issues stemming from high blood sugar levels is to catch the problem early.
-These kinds of health issues can start at an early age and if dealt with as soon as possible, and how to control blood sugar is understood, the damage to overall health can often be avoided.
+These kinds of health issues can start at an early age and if dealt with as soon as possible, by learning how to control blood sugar, the damage to overall health can often be avoided.

 Omega-3 and Blood Sugar

 Omega-3 fatty acids have been shown to be highly effective in naturally lowering blood sugar.
-A study conducted with young adults between the ages of 22 and 26, who maintained a healthy lifestyle, resulted in improved control over blood sugar levels.
+A study conducted with young adults (mostly women)between the ages of 22 and 26, who maintained a healthy lifestyle, resulted in improved control over blood sugar levels after a meal but had no effect on fasting glucose levels.

 The omega-3 fatty acids used in this study were DHA and EPA that had been extracted from Herring Roe.
 These are the same types of fatty acids that are contained within omega-3 supplements so these findings suggest that taking omega-3 supplements at a relatively young age may help control blood sugar levels and prevent blood sugar related issues in the future.